 Much of the street-level work of Beyond the Walls is done in partnership with community organizations and with neighborhood activists like Archie Barefield.
-In 1989, Barefield and four friends formed Kenya Enterprise and bought a building in a poor African-American enclave in southeast Bakersfield.
+In 1989, Barefield and four friends formed Kenya Enterprise and bought a modest building in a poor African-American enclave in southeast Bakersfield.
 The friends wanted to do something for children who weren't doing well in school and for "broken adults" whom society had written off.
 "There were a lot of teenage mothers and a big dope problem," Barefield says.

 From the beginning, the community center offered after-school tutoring and a safe place for kids to congregate.
 Barefield said when Hull came along in 1995 with an offer to partner with the center, "she helped us take it to a higher level.
 Without her we wouldn't have flourished."

 Beyond the Walls spruced up the building, rechristening it as the Outreach Center and added to the programming.
 "Neighbors are grateful for what we are doing," Barefield says.
 "I know, because they let me know."
 In the spring, when vandals tagged nearby buildings with graffiti, they left the Outreach Center unmarred.

 Beyond the Walls serves free hot breakfasts and suppers on alternating days, four days a week at the Outreach Center.
 Servers greet the regular patrons by name.
 "People would go without eating if there weren't places like this," says Joy Leon, a regular volunteer.